javiearth/git-course/git-course.md

 If you made it until here, congratulations!
 You know almost every day to day git commands.
 Let's celebrate with learning cherry-picking.

 The command `cherry-pick` copies one commit of one branch into another and gives it a new hash.
-It is imortant to know that only takes one commit and no any other previous commits to that one.
+It is important to know that only takes one commit and no any other previous commits to that one.
 You'll understand better with an example.

 In the last practice, you created a new branch named 'new-recipes' and apply two commits.
 Try to use cherry-pick to copy the second commit into the branch 'main'.
 To use the command you need the hash of the commit to copy (`$ git cherry-pick commit-hash`).